joeylitalien/noise2noise-pytorch/README.md

 ## Acknowledgments

 I would like to acknowledge [Yusuke Uchida](https://yu4u.github.io/) for his [Keras implementation of Noise2Noise](https://github.com/yu4u/noise2noise).
-Although Keras and PyTorch syntaxes are very different, his code did help me in completing this implementation.
+Although Keras and PyTorch syntaxes are very different, parts of his code did help me in completing this implementation.